 Yes, flowers of some plants are cooked as dry vegetable, gravy dish or as chutney.
 Flowers of banana, sahja, kachnar, etc. are used as vegetables and gravy.
-Flowers of Shefalika is used for making chutney.
+Flowers of Shefalika are used for making chutney.

 Flowers in medicines!

-1. Find out names of any two flowers which are used for making medicines?
+1. Find out names of any two flowers which are used for making medicines.

 Cedar and rose are used for making medicines.